 - Train your store associates for longer, more intensive interactions;

-- Host community events like workshops, meetings, or trainings
+- Host community events like workshops, meetings, or training

 - Offer your space for rent for your customers;